4ly-a/chmod/README.md

 # chmod
-chmod for permission on /opt/lampp/htdocs/(The folder of your choice);
+chmod for permission to /opt/lampp/htdocs/(The folder of your choice);